-This term, we will be learning about place value, addition and subtraction, multiplication and division, fractions and measurement.
+This term, we will be learning about Fractions (adding/subtracting/multiplying and dividing with different denominators),measurement, ratio and algebra.
 We are following the White Rose Hub approach to maths, meaning that topics will be covered in blocks at depth.

 This is the link for pupils to follow so they can continue to develop their learning at home.

-In Science this term we will be learning about light.
+In Science this term we will be learning about Living things and their habitats.
 In particular:

 We have P.E. once a week: on Thursdays.
 As children start to hit puberty during Upper Key Stage 2, it is also important that PE kits are taken home to be washed after all PE lessons.